arunps12/ProsodicProminenceExtractor/README.md

 - data_dir: Path to the folder containing .wav and .TextGrid files

-- tier: Name of the tier to extract prominence from (e.g., "word", "phones")
+- tier: Name of the tier to extract prominence from (e.g., "words")

 - utt_threshold:    Minimum silence duration (in seconds) to split utterances (default: 0.3)